dsyer/spring-xd-module-runner/README.md

     index: 0 # source
 ```

 To be deployable as an XD module in a "traditional" way you need `/config/*.properties` to point to any available Java config classes (via `base_packages` or `options_class`), or else you can put traditional XML configuration in `/config/*.xml`.
 You don't need those things to run as a consumer or producer to an existing XD system.
+There's an XML version of the same sample (a "timer" source).

 ## Module or App